-The LI neurons serve as a spike decoder to convert spike trains from the previous layer to continuous values.
-With the recording membrane potential of LI neurons $\bm{v}_{\tau}\in \mathbb{R}^m$ at each simulation time step $\tau$, we compute the maximum membrane potential to generate the output action:
+The LI neurons act as a spike decoder, converting spike trains from the previous layer into continuous values.
+The membrane potential of the LI neurons is recorded at each simulation time step $\tau$, resulting in $\bm{v}_{\tau}\in \mathbb{R}^m$.
+The maximum membrane potential is then used to generate the output action:

-where $\bm{a}\in\mathbb{R}^m$ denotes the torque applied to each joint of the robot for continuous action space, and $a$ denotes one of the predefined actions for discrete action space.
-The forward inference pseudocode of our SPN is summarized in~\ref{ap2}.
+where $\bm{a}\in\mathbb{R}^m$ represents the torque applied to each joint of the robot for continuous action space, and $a$ represents one of the predefined actions for discrete action space.
+The forward inference procedure for our SPN is summarized in Algorithm~\ref{ap2}.